Laguna Seca: History

 Champ Car announced on September 11, 2007, that they would be returning the Northern California race to Laguna Seca from San Jose over the May 16–18 weekend in 2008.
-But the subsequent merger of Champ Car and IndyCar resulted in the race being canceled.
-On July 17, 2018, IndyCar announced a return of IndyCars to Laguna Seca, with the event to be held the weekend of September 20–22, 2019.
+But the subsequent merger of Champ Car and IndyCar resulted in the race being canceled; the IRL already had a race on the schedule at Sonoma Raceway and that track's promoters exercised a clause in their race contract which gave it exclusive rights to host the IndyCars within a 150-mile radius.
+The Sonoma races struggled for attendance over time, though, and on July 17, 2018, IndyCar announced their return to Laguna Seca, with the event to be held the weekend of September 20–22, 2019; the race has marked the end of the IndyCar season in most years since it rejoined the schedule.

 The track is also the site of the annual Rolex Monterey Motorsports Reunion, formerly known as the Monterey Historic Automobile Races.
-The event features an extraordinarily eclectic mixture of race cars on the course.
+The event features an eclectic mixture of race cars on the course.
 Each year features a different marque.
 Considered one of the two greatest historic racing events (along with the Goodwood Festival in England), attendance often rivals, or surpasses the professional racing events listed above.

 There are many permanent dry and hook-up camping facilities located at the raceway, which are available year-round as part of the Laguna Seca Recreation Area, the county park in which the racetrack is set.

 The track's primary corporate sponsor is WeatherTech which began in April 2018.
 As part of the sponsorship, the track is now officially referred to as WeatherTech Raceway Laguna Seca.
 Previously, the sponsorship belonged to Mazda for 17 years with the track being known as Mazda Raceway Laguna Seca.

-A 2015 study by California State University, Monterey Bay and commissioned by SCRAMP states that the raceway generated $62.1 million (2015 USD) to the Monterey County economy and $5.2 million in state and local taxes.
+A 2015 study by California State University, Monterey Bay, and commissioned by SCRAMP states that the raceway generated $62.1 million (2015 USD) to the Monterey County economy and $5.2 million in state and local taxes.